los368548-oss/school-management/school.md

 # 🎓 School Management System

-A comprehensive, modern, and feature-rich School Management System built with PHP, designed to streamline educational institution operations and enhance the learning experience for students, teachers, parents, and administrators.
+A comprehensive, modern, and feature-rich School Management System built with PHP, designed to streamline educational institution operations and enhance the learning experience for students and administrators.

 ## 📋 Table of Contents